Azure/Microsoft.AVS.Management/docs/README.md

 ### Other information protection
 If deploying an appliance, the appliance may not expose any VMware logs directly to the customer, any logs and diagnostics from the VMware infrastructure must go through AVS where they can be filtered for sensitive information.
-AVS provides syslog forwarding that makes relavant logs available in Azure.
+AVS provides syslog forwarding that makes relevant logs available in Azure.

 ## Top-level functionality should be exposed as functions with [CmdletBinding](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_cmdletbindingattribute?view=powershell-7.1) taking all the inputs as the named parameters.